helmighanmi/vision-language-engineering-lab/README.md

 ### Tables and document pages

-Render the page as an image and request structured extraction.
-For production documents, preserve native/OCR text separately and use the VLM for layout, grouping, relationships, and visual semantics.
+Render a page as an image and request structured extraction.
+For production document workflows, preserve native/OCR text separately and use the VLM for layout, grouping, relationships, and visual semantics.

 ---